mysteryengineer/reddit-downloader/README.md

 ## 🖼️ Usage

-Install Docker in your computer and run the command below:
+Install [Docker](https://docs.docker.com/get-docker/) in your computer, then run the command below:

 ```
 $ docker run --rm -t \